kevinw/jai-imgui/README.md

 # jai-imgui

+### Use at your own risk.
+This software is alpha-state and "free as in mattress," in that it probably has bugs, and comes with no guarantee.

-### NOTE: Jai comes with a working ImGui module.
+#### Jai comes with a working ImGui module.
 It's just based on an older version, and written by hand.
+I'm working on a better version of these bindings based on `jaicc`, but they're still a WIP.
+But I highly recommend using clang or an actual C++ compiler--not Python--to generate your bindings for C++ libraries.

-This is an alpha-state alternate [Dear ImGui](https://github.com/ocornut/imgui) wrapper for Jai with an automatic C++ <-> Jai bindings generator.
+This is an [Dear ImGui](https://github.com/ocornut/imgui) wrapper for Jai.

 ![a screenshot showing the demo window](docs/screenshot1.png)